turbo-sim/turboflow/paper.md

 off-design performance prediction, the meanline model presents an invaluable tool for prediction of turbomachinery performance in power plants, especially as the importance of flexibility and part-load operation increases due to the growing interest in power production from renewable resources [@rua_optimal_2020].

 Despite their importance, there is no established reference tool for turbomachinery modeling.
-There are several commercial tools are available:
+There are several commercial tools available:

 - [Cfturbo](https://cfturbo.com/)
 - [AxSTREAM](https://www.softinway.com/software/)